wayfair-archive/awesome-learning/content/courses/CSS-Layouts.md

   - link: "layout-basics"
     title: "Layout Basics"
     description: "Everything on a webpage is a rectangle!
 Discover the box model, positioning, floats, and more."
+  - link: "flexbox"
+    title: "Flexbox Layouts"
+    description: "Learn about the Flexbox layout module and media breakpoints to make dynamic responsive pages."
 ---